dsugden/dsugden.github.io/_posts/2015-04-01-conductR-for-developers.md

 ```
 bundle:dist
-loadBundle < space and tab will give you the most recent bundle>
+conductr:load < space and tab will give you the most recent bundle>
-startBundle <bundleId>
+conductr:start <bundleId>
 ...
 ```